polterguy/phosphorusfive/plugins/p5.data/README.md

 could use something like this.

 ```
-select-data:x:/*/*/foo.my-type|/*/*/foo.some-third-type
+p5.data.select:x:/*/*/foo.my-type|/*/*/foo.some-third-type
 ```

 The above code, assumes some basic knowledge about boolean algebraic expressions.
 But basically, it selects all items having the name of "foo.my-type" and all items having the name of "foo.some-other-type".
-Assuming you evaluated the insert-data example that inserted three items at once, your result will look something like this.
+Assuming you evaluated the p5.data.insert example that inserted three items at once, your result will look something like this.

 ```
-select-data
+p5.data.select
   foo.my-type:guid:9eb516b4-8a6e-4d8c-850d-834f2f184c24
     name:John Doe
   foo.some-third-type:guid:ae3be54a-113a-4c6e-8031-71639a093499